Battle of Rossbach: Initial battlefield dispositions

 On the morning of 5 November 1757 the Prussian camp lay between Rossbach on the left and the village of Bedra on the right, facing the Allies.
 Charles, the Prince Soubise, commanding the French, and the Prince Saxe-Hildburghausen, commanding the Holy Roman Empire's forces, had maneuvered in the preceding days without giving Frederick an opportunity to begin fighting.
 Their forces were located to the west, with their right flank near the town of Branderoda and their left at Mücheln.
 The advanced posts of the Prussians stood in villages immediately west of their camp, those of the Allies on the Schortau hill and the Galgenberg.

 The Allies possessed a numerical superiority of two to one, and their advanced post, commanded by Claude Louis, Comte de Saint-Germain, overlooked all parts of Frederick's camp.
-The French and Habsburg Imperial (Reichsarmee) troops consisted of 62 battalions (31,000 infantry), 84 squadrons (10,000) of cavalry, and 109 artillery, totaling some 41,110 men, under Soubise's and Saxe-Hildburghausen's command.
+The French and Habsburg Imperial (Reichsarmee) troops consisted of 62 battalions (31,000 infantry), 84 squadrons (10,000) of cavalry, and 109 artillery, totaling some 41,110 men, under Soubise's and Saxe-Hildburghausen's command, with the French made up the majority of the soldiers: about 30,200.
+The Imperials numbered around 10,900.
 The Allies had taken the lead in the maneuvers of the previous days, and Saxe-Hildburghausen decided to take the offensive.
 He had some difficulty inducing Soubise to risk a battle, so the Allies did not begin to move from their campground until after eleven a.m. on 5 November.
 Soubise probably intended to engage as late in the day as possible, with the idea of gaining what advantages he could in a partial action before nightfall.
 Their plan called for the Allied army to march by Zeuchfeld, around Frederick's left, which no serious natural obstacle covered, and to deploy in battle array facing north, between Reichardtswerben on the right and Pettstädt on the left.
 Saxe-Hildburghausen's proposed battle and the more limited aim of Soubise appeared equally likely to succeed by taking this position, which threatened to cut Frederick off from a retreat to the towns on the Saale.
 The Allies could attain this position only by marching around the Prussian flank, which could put them in the tenuous position of marching across their enemies' front.
 Consequently, the Allies posted a sizable guard against the obvious risk of interference on their exposed flank.